-Israel reopens Rafah crossing for limited passage of Gaza residents
+Israel reopens Rafah crossing for passage of Gaza residents from Monday

-Israel said on Sunday it had reopened the Rafah crossing connecting Gaza and Egypt but only in a limited capacity, allowing passage solely for Palestinian residents leaving the territory.
+Israel said on Sunday that it had reopened the Rafah crossing connecting Gaza and Egypt but in a limited capacity, with only people leaving or returning to the territory to be allowed to pass through from Monday.

-Cogat, the Israeli Defence Ministry body co-ordinating Palestinian civilian affairs, described the move as an "initial pilot phase" carried out with support from Egypt and the European Union Border Assistance Mission.
+Cogat, the Israeli Defence Ministry body co-ordinating Palestinian civilian affairs, described Sunday's opening as an "initial pilot phase", carried out with support from Egypt and the European Union Border Assistance Mission, "to test and assess the operation of the crossing".

 Lorries carrying portable toilets and humanitarian aid wait on the Egyptian side of the Rafah border crossing into Gaza.
 AFP